jeremyf/hydramata-works/README.md

 - [ ] Memory -> New HTML
 - [ ] Memory -> Solr Document
 - [ ] UI Input -> Memory

+## Low Level Tasks

+- [ ] Default entity rendering to include work_type as one of the partial prefixes.
+- [ ] Default fieldset rendering to include work_type and fieldset name as the partial prefixes.
+- [ ] Default fieldset rendering to include work_type, fieldset name, and
+      predicate name as the partial prefixes.